Just what are PFOA and PTFE, and why do people think cooking with a non-stick coating on their cookware is dangerous?

 That being said;

 PFOA is being used in the manufacture of PTFE outside of the US, but its chemical components are different.
-This PTFE may find its way onto the surface of non-stick cookware produced outside of the US.
+As a result, this PTFE may find its way onto the surface of non-stick cookware produced outside of the US.

 Or, to put it another way, while PFOA is still used in the manufacturing of PTFE for use on non-stick pans, it’s no longer used as a major component in the production of non-stick cookware.